kaashi13/InterviewBit/README.md

 # InterviewBit
-Some Code Snippets from InterviewBit Problems

-These are solutons for some of the Interview Bit problems
+This repository is to share some of the coding snippets I wrote for InterviewBit coding problems.